dcompgriff/ML_OD_Benchmarking/docs/766project/content/post/deep-object-detection-benchmarking.md

 ## Results

 In this section we detail the results of our analysis.
+Below, we show and describe some of the main plots we created during our analysis.
+However, many of the tables are descriptive examples of our analysis are cut down.
 The full set of results from the IPython notebook can be viewed at the link below.
 We discuss the metrics we currently use for performane analysis, and discuss some of the plots we generate, and how they can be used to gain further insight into the performance of particular combinations of model type, image tranform type, and class category.